 - Enable ANYWHERE working: In today’s organizations, almost 40% of the workforce is mobile**, and that number is only increasing.
 This mobile workforce doesn’t have a designated place of work, and depending on their role, might be working from ANYWHERE: their home, customer site, café; the list is endless.
 Enabling this kind of work environment requires not only a strong IT backbone, but also smart endpoint devices that are adaptable, connected and productive from anywhere, just like their users.

 - Enable ANYTIME working: Work culture has evolved from the need for work-life balance to the need for work-life integration.
 This is primarily because of increased globalization in the product-service delivery model.
 Employees, customers and suppliers are often located in different time zones.
 So to avoid compromising productivity, business continuity and quality, employees must be empowered to collaborate across different time zones—and hence must have the flexibility to work ANYTIME.

 - Enable ANY-WAY working: Another essential work requirement is the ability to create, collaborate and present when required.
 While today’s organizations must rationalize their workforce, employees often have varied responsibilities.
-For example, store managers have to order inventory, coordinate personnel, maintain financial and payroll records and deal with customer grievances.
+For example, a marketing specialist in a B2B company could be required to join the sales team for a customer presentation, along with managing the financials for a business initiative, working with training teams, and more.
 Such job roles need the flexibility to work ANY-WAY, as needed.